balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 An authorization establishes a relationship between a resource and a user that entitles the user to retrieve bound keys from, and bind new keys to, that resource.
 The KMS resource authorization model is viral in the sense that, once a user has been authorized on a resource, that user is also entitled to authorize other users on that resource.
 These authorizations are created through create authorization requests.

 The request message conforms to the basic request message structure, where the method is "create", and the uri is "/authorizations".
-Additional attributes are required to indicate the resource on which authorizations are to be added, as well as the set of users for whom these new authorizations are to be created.
+Additional attributes are required to indicate the resource on which authorizations are to be added, as well as the set of users for whom these new authorizations are to be created, also the number of anonymous authorization to be created.

 ~~~
 root {
   request,
   "resourceUri" : kmsUri,
-  "authIds" : [ *string ]
+  "authIds" : [ *string ],
+  "anonymous" : int
 }
 ~~~